o0xff/OPNsense-Firewall-test-with-VM/test-01-icmp-blocking.md

 - Basic Block/Pass actions take effect as expected
 - The lab environment is correctly set up for further, more granular testing

-This test served as the foundation for more advanced protocol- and port-specific filtering (see [Test 2](test-02-tcp-port-filtering.md)).
+This test served as the foundation for more advanced protocol- and port-specific filtering